 Most people experience feelings of stress at some point in their lives, but for many people, this can become a daily occurrence which creeps in without full realisation.

 Daily stressors and busy schedules may build up over time and end up affecting your mood, energy, general health, motivation, headaches, patience, falling asleep, quality of sleep, and daily happiness.

 Stress seems to be unavoidable in our busy, modern-day lives, but it should never take over your life, or make you feel tired, uptight, ill, low, anxious or unhappy.

-Our bodies are actually designed with mechanisms to help us cope with and withstand stress, yet too much stress can deplete our stress-coping reserves and have us feeling fragile, stressed or anxious.
-So what can be done to help us through stress, or recover from a particularly stressful period?
-Thankfully there is a lot!
+The human body is designed with mechanisms to help you cope with and withstand stress, yet too much stress or chronic stress over a period of time may deplete these stress-coping reserves and leave us feeling more fragile, tired, stressed or anxious.

-The first step back to great health is to test your stress-coping hormones, to see where your levels currently are.
-This allows us to accurately correct these hormones back to healthy levels, and have you feeling happy, healthy and ready to tackle the world in no time.
+Testing your individual stress-coping hormone levels allows us to accurately assess your adrenal and stress coping reserves and support these hormones back to healthy levels to have you feeling happy, healthy and ready to tackle the world!